stringfromjava/stringfromjava/README.md

     - Anything else that's required of me lol
 ### Spare Time & Hobbies
 - I play and create a lot of games in my freetime!
+    - Currently working:
-    - Currently working on Starcore (a personal game of mine) and small Roblox games
+        - Starcore (a personal game of mine, using HaxeFlixel)
+        - Polyverse Engine (an FNF engine with a block based scripting system)
+        - A rewritten version of FNF using Java
 - I like Friday Night Funkin' and rhythm games in general
-    - Very experienced with FNF's code ([the original game](https://github.com/FunkinCrew/Funkin) and [Psych](https://github.com/ShadowMario/FNF-PsychEngine) are my main engines)
+    - Very experienced with FNF's code (I can learn any engine you throw at me in a very short amount of time)
 - I play Roblox quite often

 # Contacts